 Social and Emotional Mental Health

 Guston Church of England Primary School is committed to supporting children's mental health.
 We offer a range of support in school which is detailed on the school provision plan.
 The school was part of the Mental Healths Champion Programme.
-Our named mental health champion is Miss Claire Lawrence and she works closely with the Inclusion Manager Mrs Tracey Tee to support both staff, children and families.
+Our named mental health champion is Miss Claire Lawrence and she works closely with the Assistant Headteacher and SENCO Mrs Tracey Tee to support both staff, children and families.

 Social, emotional and mental health (SEMH) needs are a type of special educational needs in which children/young people have severe difficulties in managing their emotions and behaviour.
 They often show inappropriate responses and feelings to situations.